Affine BPS algebras, W algebras, and the cohomological Hall algebra of $\mathbb{A}^2$: Introduction

 \subsection{Acknowledgements}

+Special thanks go to Ezra Getzler, who encouraged me in this endeavour along with many others over many years.
 Thanks go to Kevin Costello, Brian Williams, Sasha Minets and Shivang Jindal for helpful conversations about the results of this paper, and encouragement to write them down correctly.
-Special thanks go to Ezra Getzler, who encouraged me in this endeavour along with many others.
+Thanks also to Andrei Negu\c{t} for numerous helpful comments regarding an earlier draft, and Lucien Hennecart for spotting a typo in an advanced draft.
 Thanks are also due to KIAS, and Minhyong Kim, for organizing an extremely stimulating stay in Seoul in Summer 2022, where this paper was finally written.
+Finally, many thanks are due to the anonymous referee for their many useful corrections and suggestions.